terrafying/helm-charts-1/zookeper/README.md

 ## Limitations
 1. Scaling is not currently supported.
 An ensemble's membership can not be updated in a safe way in ZooKeeper 3.4.10 (The current stable release).
 2. Observers are currently not supported.
-Contributions are welcome.
-3. Persistent Volumes must be used. emptyDirs will likely result in a loss of data.
+3. Statefull set store data on host.
+Host Path should be specified

 ## Docker Image
 The docker image contained in this repository is comprised of a base Ubuntu 16.04 image using the latest